 Sophie Lippincott Ferrer

-Sophie focused her career in education policy after volunteering for a large, failing school in the Bronx.
-This experience led her to work in both the public and private sectors, including the New York City Department of Education, where she informed the design of the city’s educator effectiveness system and oversaw professional development and technology in over 100 schools; the Parthenon Group, where she led strategic planning and performance management projects; and Standard & Poor’s School Evaluation Services Group, where she developed data-analysis tools for superintendents and parents.
+Sophie focused her career on education policy after volunteering for a large, failing school in the Bronx and seeing the grave inequities in resources and opportunities among schools based on zip code.
+This experience led her to work in both the public and private sectors, including the New York City Department of Education, where she informed the design of the city’s educator effectiveness system and oversaw professional development and technology development in over 100 schools; the Parthenon Group, where she led strategic planning and performance management projects; and Standard & Poor’s School Evaluation Services Group, where she developed data-analysis tools for superintendents and parents.

 Sophie holds a bachelor’s degree in history from Princeton University and a master’s degree in business administration from Harvard Business School.
 Sophie is also a graduate of The Broad Residency in Urban Education.
-She lives in Brooklyn with her husband and two sons.
+She lives in Brooklyn with her husband and three children.

 - Build coherent strategy

 - Convene learning communities